By Andy Davis.

-INFJ have very weak introverted Feeling (Fi); it’s actually our least preferred function – the 8th “demon” function that processes entirely within our subconsious mind.
+INFJ have very weak introverted Feeling (Fi); it’s actually a shadow function – the 6th “Critical Parent” function that processes entirely within our subconsious mind.
 This means that we have a very diminished capacity to be ‘in touch with’ our own feelings, emotions and memories.

-As a result, we can’t process break-ups internally.
+INFJ typically don’t process break-ups internally with much success.
 We need to judge the relevant information from an external source, using our much more preferred extroverted Feeling (Fe) auxiliary function.
 The best external source from which to judge what happened is typically… our ex-partner.

 We might also feel somewhat ego-driven to “get our side of the story” across to them.
 This can be the case where an INFJ had refrained from voicing their complaints and feelings when actually in the relationship – something they might do due to their extroverted Feeling (Fe) putting harmony ahead of their own personal need to vent.